(Inside: A working mom weekly planner for busy moms. A planner to help your entire family stay organized and get places on time. )

-I write all of my three kids’ activities on my calendar and then highlight (using three different colors) each kid’s schedule.
+I write all of my three kids’ activities on my monthly calendar and then highlight (using three different colors) each kid’s schedule.

-And in one week, I still missed…
+And in one week, I still missed

 …an ortho appointment.

-…and a soccer practice.
+…and one soccer practice.

 Gone.
 I did not remember either at all.